Caye Caulker Snorkeling Guide: Underwater Paradise

 Going snorkeling in Belize is a must-do activity.
 It really is the best of the best in terms of day trips and experiences in Caye Caulker, Belize, and Central America.

-Like climbing a volcano in Guatemala, seeing Mayan ruins in Mexico, or seeing the Golden Gate Bridge in San Francisco – it’s not a trip to be missed!
+Like climbing a volcano in Guatemala or seeing Mayan ruins in Mexico – it’s not a trip to be missed!

 A full-day snorkeling trip in Caye Caulker typically lasts for around 6 to 7 hours, starting at 9am.
 And, in that time, you’ll visit at least 5 truly special places to snorkel along the Belize Barrier Reef system.